chirag6451/react_hooks/README.md

 1. **Build Verification**: Automatically builds all React apps in your repository before commits/pushes to catch build errors early
 2. **Security Checks**: Ensures sensitive files (like `.env`, `node_modules`) are properly added to `.gitignore`
-3. **Lowercase Enforcement**: Ensures all file names and import statements use lowercase for consistency across your codebase
+3. **Lowercase Suggestions**: Provides friendly warnings when file names and import statements don't use lowercase, without blocking your workflow

 This helps teams maintain high-quality code and prevents accidental exposure of sensitive information.